fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 As we know, Zakat is the third pillar of Islam.
 The Qur’an mentions it on several occasions together with performing obligatory prayer.
 A Hadith, reported by Ibn Umar from the Prophet (pbuh), says: “I was ordered to fight the people until they say there is no God but Allah and Muhammad is the messenger of Allah, as well as to perform prayer and give Zakat.” – Bukhari and Muslim.

+## Preservation of The Quran

+> Umar and Abu Bakr told Zayd to compile and write The Quran because many khafiz die in one of the battles of riddah.

+Abu Bakr was instrumental in preserving the Quran in written form.
+After the Battle of Yamama in 632, numerous memorizers of the Quran had been killed.
+Umar fearing that the Quran may become lost or corrupted, Umar requested that Abu Bakr authorise the compilation and preservation of the scriptures in written format.
+The caliph was initially hesitant, being quoted as saying, "How can we do that which the Messenger of Allah, may Allah bless and keep him, did not himself do?"
+He eventually relented, however, and appointed Zayd ibn Thabit, who had previously served as one of the scribes of Muhammad, for the task of gathering the scattered verses.

+The fragments were recovered from every quarter, including from the ribs of palm branches, scraps of leather, stone tablets and "from the hearts of men".
+The collected work was transcribed onto sheets and compiled in the sequence that had been instructed by Muhammad, as opposed to the order in which they had been revealed.
+The complete work was then verified through comparison with Quran memorisers.

+The finished codex, termed the Mus'haf, was presented to Abu Bakr, who prior to his death, bequeathed it to his successor Umar.
+Upon Umar's own death, the Mus'haf was left to his daughter Hafsa, who had been one of the wives of Muhammad.
+It was this volume, borrowed from Hafsa, which formed the basis of Uthman's legendary prototype, which became the definitive text of the Quran.
+All later editions are derived from this original.

+* Story of how Abu Bakr died

 </details>